sound-infinity/Cheat-Engine/README.md

 Paste everything from script_executor.lua into the text field.

-Hit Execute script.
+Hit "Execute".

-If it loaded up properly, you will see a message in the Dev Console in ROBLOX saying "loaded"
+If it loaded up properly, you will see a message in the Dev Console in ROBLOX saying "Loaded"
 Now you can execute lua scripts in your chat bar, like so:

 c/print("hello, world!");

 c/game.Players.LocalPlayer.Character.Head:Destroy()

+...

 # ISSUES